paradigm-lab/GoLang-Programmers/booking-app/README.md

 -> Defined inside a function or a block
 -> They can be accessed only inside that function or block of code

+More use Cases of Functions:
+-> Group logic that belongs together
+-> Reuse logic and so reducing duplication of code